CER10TY/Masterkey-Accessory/README.md

 The actual masterkey is stored behind a password prompt, which the user will have to pass.
 At that point, the masterkey gets displayed in a simple text field below the prompt.
 There's no time limit, so it's recommended to reset (accessible at the top right, or via menu button) everything ASAP.

-This app isn't guaranteed to work below Android 4.4, but you're welcome to try.
-Right now I won't include an .apk since you need to change your desired password and the Masterkey password in MainActivity.java anyway.
-I'm working on including configuration at the start though.
-Once that's in I'll probably get an .apk in aswell.
+This app is not guaranteed to work below Android 4.4 (KitKat).
+Currently, there's no permanent save of the data.
+That means, if you shut down your app, your Settings will do too.
+However, beyond that it should work as intended.

 Get the latest version of KeePass here: http://keepass.info/